patrickds/DemocraticLunch/README.md

 ## Solution

 Basically the app downloads data from GoogleWebServices and presents to the user.
 When the user votes in a restaurant, this restaurant is cached in a Realm database to know whether the user already voted or not in it, and the vote is pushed to firebase.
 All users receive the change and it updates the UI.
-A service is scheduled to run everyday at 12:30 p.m.
-The service gather the voting data from firebase and determines the restaurant elected.
+A service scheduled to run everyday at 12:30 p.m. gather the voting data from firebase and determines the restaurant elected.
 After that a notification is shown.

 I really focused writing good code and making a good and testable structure so I had no time for UI :(